colincookman/pakistan_candidate_scrutiny_18/README.md

 **candidate_tax-paid:** Tax paid by candidate as reported by FBR

 **candidate_tax_paid_num:** Tax paid converted to numeric values for calculation; if multiple numbers were found in the field, they are summed together.
 Missing only if there was no data for that row or they were listed as Non-Filers or were Unregistered.
+None of these NAs are the result of a missing form for a particular candidate.

 **candidate_tax_receipts:** "Receipts under final tax regime" as reported by FBR

 **candidate_tax_receipts_num:** Tax receipts converted to numeric values for calculation; if multiple numbers were found in the field, they are summed together.
 Missing only if there was no data for that row or they were listed as Non-Filers or were Unregistered.
+None of these NAs are the result of a missing form for a particular candidate.

 **candidate_tax_income:** Taxable income as reported by FBR

 **candidate_tax_income_num:** Taxable income converted to numeric values for calculation; if multiple numbers were found in the field, they are summed together.
 Missing only if there was no data for that row or they were listed as Non-Filers or were Unregistered.
+None of these NAs are the result of a missing form for a particular candidate.

 **candidate_tax_remarks:** Additional remarks as reported by FBR